 “Sunday 13th.
 We embarked at daylight, but just about sunrise we were again under the necessity of putting ashore and wait until the ice drifted down.

 “Monday 14th.
 Made a little more progress today than yesterday.
-Wind blowing pretty hard and the ice floating down in pretty large masses.
+Wind blowing pretty hard and the ice floating down in pretty large masses.”
+It was not often that the York Factory Express was delayed by ice on the Athabasca River, or at least the journals that I have do not indicate that this happened often.
+His journal continues:

 “Tuesday 15th.
 Embarked at daylight and were again obliged to put ashore for breakfast and wait until the channel would be again clear of ice.
 After spending a greater part of the day in this manner we again left, but were obliged to encamp early.
 Commenced raining last night and continued almost all day without intermission.